 MBA Crystal Ball: Prodigy’s predictive model relies on the future earning potential of the student.
 Most applicants (specially MBA students) are hoping to change careers after graduating.
 Keeping that uncertainty in mind, what specific parameters does your credit committee take into consideration while making a decision?

-MBA Crystal Ball: What’s the percentage of Indian, Chinese and other nationalities in the client pie chart?
+MBA Crystal Ball: What’s the percentage of borrowers, in the client pie chart, from emerging markets?
 What are the typical reasons for rejecting applications?

-We decline giving a loan to an applicant in a relatively low number of cases considering that they’ve done a lot of the hard work by getting into a top global university.
-When applicants are declined they tend to fall into one of two categories: 1) over-leveraged, meaning that they have too much debt already in place or 2) Affordability, which means that a significant budget shortfall has been identified.
-In a very small number of cases a credit report indicates a poor repayment history in which case we investigate further.
+We decline applications in a relatively low number of cases – after all, they’ve already done a lot of the hard work by getting into a top global university.
+When it happens, the issue tends to fall into one of two categories: an applicant is over-leveraged (they have too much debt already), or affordability (a significant budget shortfall has been identified).
+In a very small number of cases, a credit report indicates a poor repayment history in which case we investigate further.

-MBA Crystal Ball: With your track record of 99% repayment, it appears that you’ve been able to evaluate the candidate’s placement potential better than many Bschools.
+MBA Crystal Ball: With your impressive repayment track record, it appears that you’ve been able to evaluate the candidate’s placement potential better than many Bschools.
 Any tips that you might want to share with Admission Committees across the world and with international applicants to maximize their chances of getting a good, high-paying job after graduation?

-Chloë: Our repayments are as good as they are because the right candidates attend the right business schools.
-Admissions Committees at the schools we work with do a noteworthy job of selecting candidates.
-Which is our first filter and part of the dynamic relationship we aim for.
-Their success in candidate selection assists with our success too.
+Chloë: To date, we’ve not written off a loan; our repayments are as good as they are because the right candidates attend the right universities and business schools.
+Admissions committees do an outstanding job of selecting great candidates for their programmes.
+We’re lucky to be able to leverage their work, using their expectations as our first filter.
+It’s part of the dynamic relationship we aim for; their success in candidate selection makes it easier to be successful ourselves.

-Bio: Chloë Foden is the Head of Global Marketing at Prodigy Finance and joined the company in September 2014.
+Bio: Chloë Foden is the Chief of Staff at Prodigy Finance and joined the company in September 2014.
 Chloë is particularly interested in driving social value and community building, and looks to grow Prodigy Finance into the leading global option for international student loans.

 Apart from the general reviews about Prodigy Finance that are available on the internet, the team to shared this review by an Indian student who has taken education loans from Prodigy Finance.

-Also, get in touch with folks that you might know (friends of friends) who’ve gone through the loan approval process to find out whether this option will work for you.
+Also, get in touch with folks that you might know (friends of friends who can share their real experience) who’ve gone through the loan approval process to find out whether this option will work for you.